emqx/emqx/README.md

 ## Installation

-The *EMQ* broker is cross-platform, which could be deployed on Linux, FreeBSD, Mac, Windows and even Raspberry Pi.
+The *EMQ* broker is cross-platform, which can be deployed on Linux, Unix, Mac, Windows and even Raspberry Pi.

 Download the binary package for your platform from http://emqtt.io/downloads.

-Documentation on [emqtt.io/docs/v2/](http://emqtt.io/docs/v2/), [docs.emqtt.com](http://docs.emqtt.com/en/latest/) for installation and configuration guide.
+Documentation on [emqtt.io/docs/v2/](http://emqtt.io/docs/v2/install.html), [docs.emqtt.com](http://docs.emqtt.com/en/latest/install.html) for installation and configuration guide.

 ## Build From Source